Newsletter Subscribe

 Enter your email address below and subscribe to our newsletter

-Panang curry paste forms the base of panang curry and red curry.
-Making it home produces a more authentic experience than buying a store-bought version.
-Using spices, roots, and chilies creates a mighty medley of flavors.
+Panang curry paste serves as the foundation for both Panang and red curries.
+Making it at home offers a more authentic experience compared to purchasing a store-bought version.

 Cumin, Coriander, Nutmeg and Brown sugar.
 Dried red chilies, Garlic cloves, Lemongrass stalks, Galangal root, Shrimp paste Shallots.

 The rich blend of spices creates a flavourful dish.
-The warm and earthy notes of cumin and coriander complement the coriander and cumin.
+The warm and earthy notes of cumin and coriander complement each other.
 The dried red chilies add a gentle heat, whilst the lemongrass provides a slight citrus and peppery flavour.
-Shrimp paste adds an umami taste and increases the complexity of the dish.
+Shrimp paste adds umami and increases the dish’s complexity.

-Remove the seeds: To manage the intense spiciness of the curry paste, it is advisable to remove the seeds from the chilies.
-Cut the chilies open and shake them.
-The seeds should fall out, but many seeds are still hiding inside.
-Use scissors to cut the chili open on both sides.
-Cut the chili horizontally and scrape out the seeds with a knife.
+To manage the curry paste’s intense heat, it’s advisable to remove the seeds from the chilies.
+Cut the chilies open and shake them to let some seeds fall out.
+To ensure you remove all the seeds, use scissors to cut the chili open on both sides.
+Next, cut the chili horizontally and scrape out any remaining seeds with a knife.

-Soak the chilies: Soaking the chilies is an essential step in rehydrating them.
-Add the dried chilies and the lemongrass to a bowl and soak in warm water.
-Lemongrass is dry and hardy, so adding it to warm water will help it to blend faster.
-Add white vinegar and sugar to the bowl.
-This step will reduce the heat and sweeten the chilies slightly.
+Soaking the chilies is a crucial step for rehydrating them.
+Begin by adding the dried chilies and lemongrass to a bowl, then soak them in warm water.
+Since lemongrass is dry and sturdy, using warm water will help it blend more easily.
+Next, add white vinegar and sugar to the bowl.

-The other ingredients: Cut the lemongrass stalks into several pieces.
-Peel the galangal root.
-Peel several eschalots.
-Remove the central stem of the kefir lime leaf.
+Cut the lemongrass stalks into several pieces.
+Peel the galangal root and several shallots.
+Remove the central stem from the kaffir lime leaf.

-Add all the ingredients to a blender and two tablespoons of water or cooking oil.
-Blend the panang curry paste for ten seconds.
-It should reach a semi-smooth consistency.
-If not, continue blending until it becomes a paste.
+Add all the ingredients to a blender along with two tablespoons of water or cooking oil.
+Blend the panang curry paste for about ten seconds until it reaches a semi-smooth consistency.
+If it’s not smooth enough, continue blending until it becomes a paste.

 Store in a jar in the fridge.
 It will last for two weeks.
 Freezing the paste is also possible and will keep for up to three months.
 Panang curry paste is easy and convenient to make at home.
 If you enjoy eating panang curry, consider making the paste in large quantities.